mcity/Mcity-portable-traffic-signal/README.md

 ## BOM
 If you build this with all new parts it's about a $15k setup.
-If you build just the relay box expect to be out ~$200 for parts.
+If you build just the relay box expect to be out ~$200 for parts, not including the Amphenol connector.

 Reduce costs for the entire setup further by sourcing a light and traffic controller used.